dsdevnull/INST377-Group-Website/docs/developer_manual.md

 Profile page:

-In the profile folder, there are two files: profile.html and profile.css Currently, the profile is also just a placeholder, but future implementations will require it to be a fully functional profile by actually posting new songs to each user’s different profile and saving those posts.
+In the profile folder, there are two files: profile.html and profile.css Currently, the profile is also just a placeholder, but future implementations will require it to be a fully functional profile by actually posting new songs to each userâ€™s different profile and saving those posts.

 Add a song form:

 The file add_song_form.html is an HTML/PHP form that posts to add_song.php and then to our album SQL database.
-This way once a user posts a song to their profile, it will be saved so once the search functionality is working, users won’t have to upload a song that has already been uploaded.
+This way once a user posts a song to their profile, it will be saved so once the search functionality is working, users wonâ€™t have to upload a song that has already been uploaded.